 You look over and think, “Who is this person that made me feel so bad last night?”
 When love starts to look like a weed you shot with Roundup, you usually decide the other person isn’t who you thought they were.
 Instead, you see them as a stranger—and not a nice one.
 Your thoughts consist of negative ideas about your partner’s character, and you predict that those character flaws are permanent.
 You fall out of love because you believe the stranger is a villain who lied from the beginning.

-Gottman and Silver (2012), and Dan Wile (1993), offer plenty of ways to revive dying love, if it’s not too late.
-One thing to consider: If the story of us is re-written and if you’ve started to believe that the other person is that hostile stranger, things aren’t looking good.
-But if you want to try to breath life back into the relationship, here are some ways to try:
+Gottman and Silver (2012), and Dan Wile (1993), offer plenty of ways to revive dying love if it’s not too late.
+One thing to consider: If the story of us is rewritten and if you’ve started to believe that the other person is that hostile stranger, things aren’t looking good.
+But if you want to try to breathe life back into the relationship, here are some ways to try:

 When you hear your partner asking you to take out the trash or talk to you about their day, shift your attention.
 Look at them, hear them, and say Yes.
 Every moment of accepting the other person’s effort is a step back to love.